aelkouhen/aelkouhen.github.io/_posts/data-snow/2023-09-05-data-snowflake-part-1.md

 bin/connect-standalone.sh ./config/connect-standalone.properties ./config/SF_connect.properties
 ```

-Now, you can open another terminal session (Session 4) and run the kafka-console-producer.
-This utility is a simple way to manually enter data into the topic.
+Now, open another terminal session (Session 4) and run the kafka-console-producer.
+This utility is a simple way to put some data into the topic manually.

 ```bash
 bin/kafka-console-producer.sh --topic customer_data_topic --bootstrap-server localhost:9092